Albania in the Junior Eurovision Song Contest 2021

-Albania participated in the Junior Eurovision Song Contest 2021 in Paris, France, with the song "Stand By You" performed by Anna Gjebrea.
+Albania was represented at the Junior Eurovision Song Contest 2021 in Paris, France, with the song "Stand by You" performed by Anna Gjebrea.
 Its entry was selected through the national selection competition Junior Fest 2021 organised by Radio Televizioni Shqiptar (RTSH) in October 2021.
 The country returned to the contest after an absence of one year due to the COVID-19 pandemic.

 Background

 Prior to the 2021 contest, Albania had participated in the Junior Eurovision Song Contest six times since its first entry in 2012, only opting not to participate at the 2013, 2014 and 2020 contests.
 Albania has never won the contest, with their best result being in 2015, with the song "Dambaje" by Mishela Rapo achieving fifth place with a score of 93 points.
 The country did not participate in 2020 due to the COVID-19 pandemic, but on 18 August 2021, RTSH announced that Albania will participate at the Junior Eurovision Song Contest 2021 following their one-year absence.